2025–26 Borussia Mönchengladbach season

-The 2025–26 season is the 126th season in Borussia Mönchengladbach's history and the club's eighteenth consecutive season in the Bundesliga.
+The 2025–26 season was the 126th season in the history of Borussia Mönchengladbach, and the club's seventeenth consecutive season in the Bundesliga.
+In addition to the domestic league, the club participated in the DFB-Pokal.

 Background and pre-season

 Manager Gerardo Seoane had been appointed as manager in summer 2023, and after a 14th placed finish in his debut season as manager, the club challenged for European qualification in the 2024–25 season, but ultimately finished 10th.

 Review

-On 15 September 2025, manager Gerardo Seoane was sacked as head coach, with managing director Roland Virkus claiming that "after 10 Bundesliga matches without a win, stretching across two seasons, we've lost the belief that a turnaround is possible with Gerardo".
-Eugen Polanski was appointed as his successor on a temporary basis.
-In Polanski's first match as manager, the club picked up a 1–1 draw away to Bayer Leverkusen after Haris Tabaković scored Gladbach's first Bundesliga goal of the season – a 93rd minute penalty.
-Polanski picked up his first Bundesliga win with Borussia Mönchengladbach in his sixth match as manager with a 4–0 win over FC St. Pauli.
-On 18 November, Polanski was appointed on a permanent basis on a deal until June 2028.